zihanz12/uiuc-cs-wiki/guide/section4.md

 ### CS447 vs. LING406:

 LING406 is intended for CS+Linguistics students or students who have a good understanding of the linguistic theory associated with computational linguistics.
-CS447 by contrast does not require understanding of basic linguistics concepts, and introduces all of the concepts in class.
+CS447 by contrast does not require understanding of basic linguistics concepts, and introduces all of the relevant linguistic concepts in class.

 ### CS483/ECE408 vs. CS484:

 ## 4.3 - What's the Difference Between CS, Math & CS/Statistics & CS, and CS+X?
+NOTE: For the intents and purposes of this sections, Math & CS and Statistics & CS will be grouped into CS+X, as they have functionally the same overarching characteristics.
+The reason why these degrees are named separately is because Math & CS and Statistics & CS both predate CS+X.

 There are several concrete differences between CS+X and CSENG:
 * While CS+X students are nominally in the college that their +X is administrated by, all students in +X programs have access to advising and resources both from their +X college and Grainger College of Engineering.
 CSENG students are by contrast exclusively in the Grainger College of Engineering.
 * Barring the notable exceptions of Math+CS, Statistics+CS and CS+Astrophysics, CS+X degrees place less emphasis on math and science degree requirements.
 This does not imply that students in CS+X degree programs do not take advanced or foundational math and science courses, but rather that certain classes in these categories are not required to graduate.
-* +X degrees integrate interdisciplinary coursework as part of degree requirements.
+* +X degrees integrate interdisciplinary coursework as a part of their degree requirements.
-* Students who are not strictly CSENG majors cannot apply for the CS department's 5 year BS/MCS program.
+* Non-CSENG majors cannot apply for the CS department's 5 year BS/MCS program.

 Math & CS/Statistics & CS and CS+X are not:
 * Dual degree programs.
 The requirements of CS+X are similar but not identical to the "pure" CS and +X parts it is composed of.
 This is by design, as there are some elements of the respective degree parts were deemed either superfluous, unecessary, or overly onerous for the purposes of an undergraduate degree.